 Quarantine and Isolation Data to Date

-Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
+Quarantine is recommended to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department.
 Note: quarantine is not isolation and does not include data of individuals who are positive COVID-19.

 Isolation keeps someone who is infected with the virus away from others.